AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-task.md

 ## Considerations when sharing a task

-In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 * The creator of a task has Manage permissions to it, by default.
 * You can share tasks individually, or you can share several of them at a time, in bulk.
   Sharing tasks is identical to sharing other objects.
-For more information about sharing items in Workfront, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+For more information about sharing items in Workfront, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 * You can grant the following permissions to a task:&nbsp;